 Scripting

-In Exasol, you can use scripting programming to execute multiple SQL commands sequentially and to handle errors during the executions.
-You can run control jobs within the database, such as a complex loading process, and simplify the repetitive jobs by parameterized scripts, such as creating a user with its password and privileges.
+In Exasol, you can create and use scripts to execute multiple SQL commands sequentially and to handle errors during the executions.
+You can use scripts to run control jobs within the database, for example, a complex loading process.
+You can also simplify repetitive jobs such as creating a user with its password and privileges by using parameterized scripts.

 The articles in this section explain how to use the scripting language in Exasol, which is Lua 5.4 extended with some specific features for Exasol.
 If you want to learn more about Lua, refer to the official Lua documentation.
 Other scripting languages are not supported.